- Home

 4. Does downsizing make financial sense?

 It’s also helpful to think about what not moving will cost you.
-If your children have left home and you have empty rooms, are you using money and energy to heat and maintain spaces that aren’t used?
+If your children have left home and you have empty rooms, are you using money and energy to heat and maintain them?
 If you have a period property, how much will it cost to replace or repair old household systems and appliances?

-Having said that, moving into a smaller home doesn’t necessarily mean you’ll save money.
-The cost of living varies depending on where you live, and there are several other payments associated with moving home, like estate agent’s fees, survey costs, legal fees, stamp duty, and removal fees.
-Selling your home might also require you to fork out for repairs, as most buyers are looking for a property they can move into straight away.
+However, moving into a smaller home doesn’t necessarily mean you’ll save money.
+The cost of living varies depending on where you live, and several other costs are associated with moving home, like estate agents’ fees, survey costs, legal fees, stamp duty, and removal fees.
+Selling your home might also require you to fork out for repairs, as most buyers are looking for a property they can move into immediately.

 It’s a good idea to research how much you’ll be able to sell your home for in today’s market and consider the overall financial impact of moving.